anthonydresser/fluent-bit-emf-aggregator/README.md

 3. This will end up outputting multiple emf stream per aggregation period due to the format constraints of emf.
 If your metrics depend on a dimension called `api` and your application is emitting emf records with different values for the `api` dimension, there is no way to merge these together, therefore you will get a separate output stream for each value of `api` emitted.

-4. Due to a weird bug between golang 1.21 and fluent-bit, I am forced to use golang 1.20 instead.
+4. Due to a weird bug between golang 1.21 and fluent-bit (see https://github.com/golang/go/issues/62440), I am forced to use golang 1.20 instead.
 Think always means we are forced to use an older version of the cloudwatch logs client, 1.36.0.

 ## Project structure